Tracey Moffatt: 1990s

-Moffatt's photographic series o (1991) and Laudanum (1998) returned to the themes of Something More exploring mixed and sometimes obscure references to issues of sexuality, history, representation and race.
+Moffatt's photographic series Pet Thang (1991) and Laudanum (1998) returned to the themes of Something More exploring mixed and sometimes obscure references to issues of sexuality, history, representation and race.
 Other series of images, notably Scarred for Life (1994) and Scarred for Life II (1999) again tackled these themes but which referenced the photojournalism and photo essays of Life magazine accompanied by captions.
 While the words are compelling, they don't explain the images, indeed they tend to add to their enigmatic nature as though more information is a further dead end.

 As her work progressed over the next decade, Moffatt began to explore narratives in more gothic settings.
 In Up in the Sky (1998) the artist's work again used a sequential narrative but instead of using fantasy settings, a story concerning Australia's "stolen generation" – Indigenous Australian children who were taken from their families and forcibly relocated under Government policy – was enacted and performed on location in Queensland's outback.
 Like Something More, Up in the sky employs the theme of race and violence, displaying a loose narrative set against the backdrop of a remote town, 'a place of ruin' and devastation populated by misfits and minor characters.
 It is one of Moffatt's larger series of photographs and takes its visual ideas from Italian modernist cinema Accattone (1961) by Pier Paolo Pasolini.
 The story relies on a triangular mixed-race relationship.
 Of this work Moffatt stated: 'My work is full of emotion and drama, you can get to that drama by using a narrative, and my narratives are usually very simple, but I twist it ... there is a storyline, but ... there isn't a traditional beginning, middle and end.'

+In 1997 Moffatt held her "first substantial exhibition to date" which established her artistic reputation internationally, at Dia Art Foundation in the United States, featuring numerous works including Up in the Sky (1997) and Heaven (1997).